chrisbenseler/confirmmodal.js/readme.md

 ```
 Check the promises.html in the examples/ folder

-## Example
+## Examples
-Checkout the examples/ folder for with samples
+Checkout the examples/ folder for with samples or the [official page of the project](https://chrisbenseler.github.io/confirmmodal.js) with links
-TODO: online examples

 ## Tests